torproject/sbws/README.md

 does not require the integer versions for the wire protocol or result format to change)

+**Note**: Before version 1.0.0, we will make an effort to follow semver with a prepended "0.".
+For example, "0.2.3" to "0.3.0" probably had a major breaking change.
+However, we don't promise this will be followed well.
+Only trust the semantic meaning of version numbers when they have reached 1.0.0.
+Don't worry, we'll be 1.0.0 before we expect a full deployment on the real Tor network.
+(Oh god please don't make me eat my words).

 ### The public API for sbws

 As required by semantic versioning, the public API for sbws will not change